 Browse to the photo you want to upload, select it, and then choose Save at the bottom of the page.

 After updating, you should see the photos in multiple places.
-These include: Outlook, OWA, SharePoint, Skype for Business, OneDrive, Planner, Office 365 Groups, and Teams meetings.
+These include: Outlook, OWA, SharePoint, Skype for Business, OneDrive, Planner, Microsoft 365 Groups, and Teams meetings.

 Locking out Users from Changing their Photos